dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 invalid indirect read from stack off -128+126 size 127
 ```

-Is complaining about the first argument, `R1`, which is set from `R10`, not
+Is complaining about the first argument, `R1`, which is set relative to the
-being of sufficient size to be certain that the value read in `R2` (guaranteed
+frame pointer, is not of sufficient size to be certain that the value read in
-by the bitwise AND operation to be no more than 127).
+`R2` (guaranteed by the bitwise AND operation to be no more than 127).

 To summarize, there were two ways to solve this issue - either increase the
 buffer size to 255 so that there was no way that the `uint8_t` container used